OmvR718/NLP-Solution/README.md

-# Smart RAG Document Chunker (NLP-Solution)

-Transform domain text files into retrieval-optimized hierarchical chunks for RAG systems.
-This repository includes a production-ready `SmartRAGChunker` that:
+# NLP-Solution – QoS Engineer LLM with RAG

+This project’s main entry point is the interactive notebook `QoS_Engineer_LLM.ipynb`, which implements a QoS Engineer assistant powered by RAG.
+The repository also includes a production-ready `SmartRAGChunker` (`transform.py`) that prepares domain text into retrieval-optimized chunks consumed by the notebook.

+Use the notebook for end-to-end RAG (ingest → embed → FAISS → query with LLM).
+Use `transform.py` when you need to (re)generate chunked data from raw `.txt` sources.

+The chunker:

 - Creates parent chunks (broader context) and child chunks (retrieval-optimized)
 - Preserves semantic continuity via overlaps and sentence-aware splitting